winitzki/scall/tutorial/programming_dhall.md

 The evidence type for those typeclasses can be rewritten in the equivalent form `something → m`, where `something` is a type expression that depends on `m`.
 If we introduce a type constructor `P` and write more precisely `P m` instead of `something`, we arrive at the formulation of typeclass evidence as a value of type `P m → m`.

-This motivates the definition of an $FM$-typeclass.
+This motivates the definition of an FM-typeclass.
-A type `t` belongs to the $FM$-typeclass if there exists an evidence value of type `P t → t`.
+A type `t` belongs to the FM-typeclass if there exists an evidence value of type `P t → t`.
-Here we denote by `P` a certain chosen functor, called the **structure functor** of the $FM$-typeclass.
+Here we denote by `P` a certain chosen functor, called the **structure functor** of the FM-typeclass.

-The letters "FM" is a shorthand for "functor-monad" and refer to the properties of $FM$-typeclasses that we will discuss shortly.
+The letters "FM" is a shorthand for "functor-monad" and refer to the properties of FM-typeclasses that we will discuss shortly.

 In this book we will usually denote the structure functor by `P` rather than by, say, `F`, as `F` will be sometimes used to denote other functors.